The Rc Sherriff Rosebriars Trust

 - Appropriate Timing: Ensure your project can start at least three weeks after the relevant trustees' meeting.
 Plan application timing accordingly.

-- Long-term Relationships: The Trust has shown capacity for sustained support—Music in Hospitals & Care received funding for 25 consecutive years (1995-2020), totaling just under £50,000.
+- Long-term Relationships: The Trust has shown capacity for sustained support—Music in Hospitals & Care received funding for 25 consecutive years (1995-2020), totalling just under £50,000.
 Quality work that demonstrates ongoing community benefit can lead to repeat funding.

 - Community Health and Wellbeing: The Trust values projects that use arts to address health and wellbeing issues across communities, as evidenced by Pete Allen's quote about their Music in Hospitals partnership.